kamilliken18/Assignments/Assignment1 Submission Sheet.md

 Trying to build a loop to address this created a ton of compiling errors, so I opted to not fail the assignment.
 I don't really think of this as an outright runtime error, but more of a point for revision.

+Also github is being rude and won't let me push the original java file to this repo.
+I included it as a .md and emailed a copy to Prof Laboon.